IDCI-Consulting/StepBundle/Resources/doc/introduction.md

 ## Why use the StepBundle ?

-It allows to define some simple process (one step, one path) and complex (more steps and more conditionnals's paths) easily starting from a configuration which represents the map, using yml or json.
+It allows to define some simple process (one step, one path) and complex (more steps and more conditionnals's paths) easily starting from a configuration which represents the map, using yaml or json.
-Also, you can represente a map using directement the object's programmation but this is less maintainable and readable.
+Also, you can represente a map using directly the object's programmation but this is less maintainable and readable.

 You can use this Bundle to create a contact form, a inscription process, a survey, an enquiry...

 To continue, here's a technical presentation.